seamusabshere/upsert/README.md

 1. Fix SQLite tests.
 2. If you think there's a fix for the "fixed column set" gotcha...
 3. Naming suggestions: should "document" be called "setters" or "attributes"?
-Should "stream" be "batch" instead?

 ## Real-world usage